wearefrank/frank-runner/README.md

 ```

 The build.xml in the config projects need to have to following content (see
-section [Switching projects](#switching-projects) for the content of the
+section [Installation](#installation) for the content of the build.xml that
-build.xml that should be added to the main project) (you can rename target
+should be added to the main project) (you can rename target restart to
-restart to restart-&lt;projectname&gt; to have better overview on the Last Tasks
+restart-&lt;projectname&gt; to have better overview on the Last Tasks list of
-list of the Task Explorer):
+the Task Explorer):

 ```
 <project default="restart">